mrcmina/firewood_landis/README.md

 ### Study area

-The study areas are located in the Sugar Maple and Yellow birch bioclimatic domain of Southern Quebec (Fig. 1).
-More specifically each of the simulated areas includes 3 MRCs _(Municipalités régionales de comté)_.
+The study areas are located in the Sugar Maple and Yellow birch bioclimatic domain of Southern Quebec.
+More specifically each of the simulated areas includes three MRCs [_(Municipalités régionales de comté)_][3].
 The westernmost one is located in Outaouais, while the other one is located in Mauricie and Centre-du-Québec.

 For a more detailed description of each simulation areas, with associated results, click on the links below.